aiven/devportal/includes/config-opensearch.rst

   **Allow access to selected service ports from the public Internet**

   ``opensearch`` => *boolean*
-    **Allow clients to connect to opensearch from the public internet for service nodes that are in a project VPC or another type of private network** None
+    **Allow clients to connect to opensearch from the public internet for service nodes that are in a project VPC or another type of private network**

   ``opensearch_dashboards`` => *boolean*
-    **Allow clients to connect to opensearch_dashboards from the public internet for service nodes that are in a project VPC or another type of private network** None
+    **Allow clients to connect to opensearch_dashboards from the public internet for service nodes that are in a project VPC or another type of private network**

   ``prometheus`` => *boolean*
-    **Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network** None
+    **Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network**